tevaughan/region-fill-dirichlet/README.md

-sparse, square matrix used in the solution and so that, after the solution is obtained, the superpixel's corresponding pixels in $M'$ (other than the corner pixels) can be filled by linear interpolation of the corners.
+sparse, square matrix used in the solution and so that, after the solution is obtained, the superpixel's corresponding pixels in $M'$ (other than the corner pixels) can be filled by bilinear interpolation of the corners.
 Also, set all of the corresponding pixels at the intermediate resolutions to zero.

 Do the same thing in $M_{N-1}$ for each superpixel whose value is $2^{2[N-1]}$, in